Marceillo/my-list/README.md

 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors found ing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
       - The following metrics were returned:
       - There are 11 functions in this file.
       - Function with the largest signature takes 2 arguments, while the median is 0.
-      - Largest function has 10 statements in it, while the median is 3.
+      The largest function has 10 statements in it, while the median is 3.
       - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

 ### Unfixed Bugs